Watts-Lab/deliberation-assets/projects/volvovsky_reputation/play_as_agent_intro.md

 ![robot image](projects/volvovsky_reputation/robot_icon.jpg)

-A potential collector has paid you **50 points** to purchase a piece of art, and has given you the money to buy it.
+A wealthy art collector has paid you **50 points** to purchase a piece of art, and has given you the money to buy it.

 They described the piece they want in a text message, but unfortunately you left your phone at home, so you can't read the message.